 Storing a backup pair in your pack for extra layers or replacements for wet conditions is also recommended.
 As for length, go for a pair that comes part way up your calf, or at least to the top of your hiking boots for optimal comfort.
 This leads us to your next item to consider, boots.

 Please, please, please - for all our sakes, do not go trekking towards a mountain with your favorite pair of tennis or athletic shoes!
 After spending the summer months guiding guests through the mountains of Nordland, Norway, I can tell you that you'll be in for a rough day.
 Boots are #2 on our list for essential hiking gear for an important reason.
 Investing in a good pair is well worth it.

 To save yourself, and your feet, look for hiking boots that will hold up to the rigors of the mountain.
 Specifically, look for hiking boots that check off most, if not all, of the items below.

 If you're looking to up your game, and make a serious investment for your boots, SwitchBack Travel and Outdoor Gear Lab both agree that the Salomon Quest GTX is the prime hiking boot of the year.
 Lightweight, supportive, and fully waterproof, this boot will see you through thick and thin.

 I personally use, and recommend, Salewa Alpine Flow GTX, however.
 These boots cover all the points mentioned above, and are also extremely light and stick to dry rock almost as well as my climbing shoes.
 This makes them ideal for rocky mountain trails where a little scrambling is a definite possibility!

-Next up on our list are your hiking pants.
+Next up on our list of essential hiking gear are your hiking pants.
 Finding the right pair of pants for your mountain hiking endeavors can be a tricky business.
 The key is to identify the features that are most important to you and your activities and find the brand that works for your needs.

 A few key features to consider when looking for your hiking pants are: